Professor Miklas Scholz

 - SEEK: Research profile

-Prof. Miklas Scholz, cand ing, BEng (equiv), PgC, MSc, PhD, CWEM, CEnv, CSci, CEng, FHEA, FIEMA, FCIWEM, FICE, Fellow of IWA holds the Chair in Civil Engineering at The University of Salford.
-He is the Head of the Civil Engineering Research Group.
-Prof. Scholz has shown individual excellence evidenced by world-leading publications, postgraduate supervision and research impact.
+Miklas Scholz, cand ing, BEng (equiv), PgC, MSc, PhD, CWEM, CEnv, CSci, CEng, FHEA, FIEMA, FCIWEM, FICE, Fellow of IWA, is Prof. in Water Resources Engineering at Lund University, Sweden.
+He also holds the Chair in Civil Engineering at The University of Salford, UK.
+He is the Head of the Civil Engineering Research Group in Salford.

 His teaching and related educational activities are directly informed by latest research in the subject matter concerned.
 Particularly his postgraduate students appreciate a teaching style based on research-informed workshops, integrated design exercises and dynamic group work activities.
 Unless absolutely necessary, he avoids giving standard lectures based on countless PowerPoint slides with little student staff-interactions.